mattl-msft/toggle-spellcheck/README.md

 ## Features

 - 🔄 Toggle spellcheck on/off with a single click
-- 📝 Works with text inputs, textareas, and contenteditable elements
+- 📝 Works with text inputs, `textareas`, and `contenteditable` elements
 - 💾 Remembers your preference across pages
 - 🚀 Automatically applies to dynamically added elements
 - 🎨 Clean and simple user interface